SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Transfer to X

 \subsection{Transfer to Other Backbones}

-Our method automatically designed a network architecture based on MobileNet-V2.
-In this section, we transfer the discovered architecture to other image classifiers (also known as backbones), such as VGG nets~\cite{simonyan2014very} and ResNets~\cite{he2016deep}.
-The key is to transfer the sparse connectivity structure.
+Our method automatically designed a connectivity for the decoder with MobileNet-V2 as the encoder.
+To show the generalization ability, we transfer the discovered connectivity to other image classifiers (backbones), such as VGG nets~\cite{simonyan2014very} and ResNets~\cite{he2016deep}.
 However, there're no direct correspondences between the features of different backbones.
-Instead, we propose to match the features according to the spatial dimensions.
-If a match fails, we simply drop the corresponding stage.
-By following such rules, we transfer the automatically designed connectivity to other image classifiers.
+To transfer the sparse connectivity structure, we propose to match the features by the spatial dimensions.
+If a match fails, we simply drop the corresponding decoder stage.
+By following the simple rule, we transfer the automatically designed connectivity to other image classifiers.
 As shown in Figure~\ref{fig:res}, the encoder contains $5$ convolution stages, in which a down-sampling operation is employed followed by multiple convolution blocks.
 Then a global average pooling layer is used to extract global information.
 Such an encoder represents many widely used CNNs including VGG nets and ResNets.
 Compared to Figure~\ref{fig:sparse_mask}, the connectivity structure is similar except that one stage is removed from the decoder because there is no corresponding feature.

 To evaluate the performance of the transferred architecture, we conduct an experiment on the PASCAL VOC 2012 benchmark.
 The training and testing protocol is a little different from Section~\ref{sec:4.1}.
 Concretely, we have three steps for training, (1) train the network on MS COCO dataset~\cite{lin2014microsoft} with learning rate $0.01$ for $30$ epochs, (2) train the network on the \textit{trainval} set of \cite{hariharan2011semantic} with learning rate $0.001$ for $50$ epochs, and (3) train the network on the \textit{trainval} set of the original VOC dataset with learning rate $0.0001$ for $50$ epochs.
 The learning rate for the decoder in each step is $10$ times larger than the above learning rate.
 After training, we evaluate the model on the \textit{test} set of PASCAL VOC 2012 benchmark with multi-scale inputs and left-right flipping.